deepanshs/mrsimulator/docs/user_guide/method/method.rst

 --------------------------------

-The number of possible transition pathways for a spin system depends on the number of energy eigenstates and the number of spectral and constant duration events in a method.
+The number of possible transition pathways for a spin system depends on the number of energy eigenstates and the number of spectral and delay events in a method.